 Importing Passwords to Your Vault

 You can import offline and online Cloud storage files to your vault.
 Clicking the Advanced Options button will reveal your LastPass vault management controls such as Import, Export, Add Identities, View Account History, and Deleted Items.

+It is quite easy to import from Bitwarden to LastPass and vice-versa.
 Sometimes you might not find a newly-saved website inside your Bitwarden password vault.
 It’s a minor synchronization error.
 All I had to do is import the password from Google Password Manager- where I was previously storing my password before activating Bitwarden.
 Here’s how I did it:

 🏆 Winner is – LastPass